To save spotted owls, US officials plan to kill hundreds of thousands of another owl species

 Supporters include the American Bird Conservancy and other conservation groups.

-Barred owls don’t belong in the West, said Steve Holmer with the conservancy.
+Barred owls don’t belong in the West, said American Bird Conservancy Vice President Steve Holmer.
 Killing them is unfortunate, he added, but reducing their numbers could allow them to live alongside spotted owls over the long term.

-The killings would reduce nationwide barred owl numbers by less than 1%, officials said.
-That compares with the potential extinction of spotted owls should the problem go unaddressed.
+The killings would reduce North American barred owl numbers by less than 1% annually, officials said.
+That compares with potential extinction for spotted owls, should the problem go unaddressed.

-Public hunting of barred owls wouldn’t be allowed.
-The wildlife service would designate government agencies, landowners, American Indian tribes, or companies to carry out the killings.
-Shooters would have to provide documentation of training or experience in owl identification and firearm skills.
+Because barred owls are aggressive hunters, removing them also could help other West Coast species that they've been preying on such as salamanders and crayfish, said Tom Wheeler, director of the Environmental Protection Information Center, a California-based conservation group.

-The publishing in the coming days of a final environmental study on the proposal will open a 30-day comment period before a final decision.
+The publishing in the coming days of a final environmental study on the proposal will open a 30-day comment period before a final decision is made.

-The barred owl plan follows decades of conflict between conservationists and timber companies that cut down vast areas of older forests where spotted owls reside.
+The barred owl plan follows decades of conflict between conservationists and timber companies, which cut down vast areas of older forests where spotted owls reside.

 Early efforts to save the birds culminated in logging bans in the 1990s that roiled the timber industry and its political supporters in Congress.

 Yet spotted owl populations continued declining after barred owls started showing up on the West Coast several decades ago.
-Across study sites in the region, at least half of spotted owls have been lost, with losses topping 75 percent in some areas, said Katherine Fitzgerald, who leads the wildlife service’s Northern Spotted Owl recovery program.
+Across the region at least half of spotted owls have been lost, with declines of 75% or more in some study areas, said Katherine Fitzgerald, who leads the wildlife service's northern spotted owl recovery program.

 Opponents say the mass killing of barred owls would cause severe disruption to forest ecosystems and could lead to other species — including spotted owls — being mistakenly shot.
 They’ve also challenged the notion that barred owls don’t belong on the West Coast, characterizing their expanding range as a natural ecological phenomenon.